emacs-mirror/emacs/mps/manual/source/topic/location.rst

-    You might be puzzled by the highlighted lines: the table wasn't stale when ``'one`` was looked up, even though objects did move during the garbage collection cycle, as shown by the table becoming stale when ``'two`` is looked up.
+    You might be puzzled by the highlighted lines: the table wasn't stale when ``'one`` was looked up, even though objects did move during the garbage collection cycle, as shown by the table being found to be stale when ``'two`` is looked up.
 This is the magic of :term:`incremental garbage collection`!

 Performance